written by Mahdi Fleifel and Jason McColgan

 produced by Geoff Arbourne

-“Seeds of discontent” is short documentary produced for the Transnational Institute in Amsterdam.
+“Seeds of discontent” is a short documentary for the Transnational Institute in Amsterdam.
 Released less than a week before the UN Committee for World Food Security meets in Rome, this film gives a compelling visual portrait of how investment by private financial players can undermine food security and human rights in developing countries.

 short doc for Abahlali baseMjondolo